Chapter 16

 "Now those who are such we command and exhort through our Lord Jesus Christ that they work in quietness …"

-In other words we are to quietly go about doing the jobs that God has put before us.
+In other words we are to quietly go about doing the job that God has put before us.
 God does not want us to be idle or busy bodies and He does not want us to mumble or grumble about the fact that we have to labor for our physical needs.
 In fact, the Bible teaches us that we are to work as if we are working for Jesus Christ.
 To see this, let us consider the following passage in Paul's letter to the Ephesians.
 To bring these Scriptures more relevant for today's work place let us substitute the word employer for master and employee for slave.

 Ephesians 6:5-9